-Elected by acclamation means there is not more than 8 candidates.
+Elected by acclamation means there is not more than 8 candidates for council or not more than 1 candidate for mayor.

 If a candidate changes their mind

 A candidate may change their mind and decide they don't want to be a candidate.
 To remove their name from the ballot, they write a letter to the RO, sign, and deliver it by 5:00 pm local time, 31 days before Election Day.
 Two voters from the municipality must take an oath and sign the letter too.